-Iraq’s economy is still recovering from the effects of war.
-Consequently, the banking infrastructure in Iraq is poorly developed.
-Services such as internet banking, ATMs and credit card facilities are rare which has resulted in a cash-based economy.
-Expats might initially find the system difficult to deal with.
-However, most expat employers provide support for navigating Iraq's financial landscape.
+Iraq’s economy is still recovering from the effects of war and, consequently, the banking infrastructure is poorly developed.
+Services such as internet banking, ATMs and credit card facilities are rare, which has resulted in a cash-based economy.
+Expats might initially find the system difficult to deal with, but most expat employers provide support for navigating Iraq's financial landscape.

 Money in Iraq

-The Iraqi Dinar (IQD) is the official currency in Iraq.
-The Iraqi Dinar is subdivided into 1,000 fils, although inflation has rendered fils obsolete.
+The Iraqi dinar (IQD) is the official currency in Iraq.
+It is subdivided into 1,000 fils, although inflation has rendered fils obsolete.

 Notes: 50 IQD, 250 IQD, 1,000 IQD, 5,000 IQD, 10,000 IQD, and 25,000 IQD

 Coins: 25 IQD, 50 IQD and 100 IQD